Solinite/krunker-skin-hacks/README.md

-# krunker skin hacks
+# Krunker skin hacks
-# Skin hack for krunker.io
+Skin hack for krunker.io

 # Information
 Unlocks every skin in krunker.io, new skins which are added to game but can't be used by other players like eternal flame are also unlocked.